PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 SOURCE TEXT SOURCE DOCUMENTS HISTORY DICTIONARY TIMELINES ARCHAEOLOGICAL RECORDS

-HOME - HISTORY NOTES - ROSA LUXEMBURG
+HOME - PEOPLE IN HISTORY A-Z - ROSA LUXEMBURG

 Rosa Luxemburg 1871 - 1919